Top 10 Poetry Books Written By Celebrities That You Either Love or Hate

 Thorne's rawness keeps people around the world starstruck

-"The Life of a Wannabe Mogul" as a book title itself makes you leave it before you open the first page, and Bella Thorne's controversy won't help her sell this work.
-Anyone who ever had a real poetry book in their hands will absolutely skip this.
-Still, we've seen some positive reviews every now and then, so the love-hate relation obviously exists here!
+"The Life of a Wannabe Mogul" makes you leave it before you open the first page, and Bella Thorne's controversy won't help her sell this work.
+Anyone who ever had a real poetry book in their hands will skip this.
+Still, we've seen some positive reviews every now and then, so the love-hate relationship obviously exists here!

 8. "Swimming Lessons" by Lili Reinhart